iAlexeze/dockerized-mysql-replication/README.md

 (Optional)

-To enable future connection to replica without using root user -  important for debugging, and 3rd party connections.
+To enable future connections to replica without using root user -  important for debugging, and 3rd party connections.

 ```bash
 DEFAULT_USER="my_default_user"